Nalen98/GhidraEmu/README.md

 ### Popup window
-Contains hotkeys for setting start and end addresses of emulation, breakpoints and applying changed bytes to emulator. stack,
+Contains hotkeys for setting start and end addresses of emulation, breakpoints and applying changed bytes to emulator.

   ![GhidraEmu popup](./images/popup_menu.png)

  #### Register view
-Set as link register (green arrow) will help emulator let it know which register contatins return address.
+Change registers as you want.
+Setting as link register (green arrow) will help emulator let it know which register contatins return address.
 Plugin knows how it goes via stack, lr register, AARCH64 and mips registers.
 If you have an exotic one, select link register and press the button.

  <img src="/images/Registers.gif"/>